-2.2.6 Public Notice

-- 3. In cases where the staff finds an application does not comply with the applicable provisions of this Ordinance the staff report shall cite the specific code section(s) in question and the reasons why the application fails to comply. - 4.
-The staff report may identify and recommend modifications to the development proposal that specify how compliance deficiencies might be corrected and how adverse effects of the development application (if any) might be mitigated. - 5.
-In cases where the applicant has declared the application to be complete in accordance with Section <>, Declaration of Completeness by Applicant, the staff report shall indicate if the application materials are sufficient to determine compliance with the standards of this Ordinance. - 6.
+- The UDO Administrator shall prepare a written staff report on any application to be reviewed or decided by the Planning Board, Board of Commissioners, or Board of Adjustment. - 2.
+The staff report shall conclude whether the application complies with all applicable review standards of this Ordinance, and recommend one of the decisions authorized for the particular type of application, based on the review standards applicable to the application type, in accordance with Section 2.3, Specific Review - 3.
+In cases where the staff finds an application does not comply with the applicable provisions of this Ordinance the staff report shall cite the specific code section(s) in question and the reasons why the application fails to - The staff report may identify and recommend modifications to the development proposal that specify how 4. compliance deficiencies might be corrected and how adverse effects of the development application (if any) might be mitigated. - 5.
+In cases where the applicant has declared the application to be complete in accordance with Section 2.2.4.J.
+Declaration of Completeness by Applicant, the staff report shall indicate if the application materials are sufficient to determine compliance with the standards of this Ordinance. - 6.
 A staff report is not required for applications decided by the UDO Administrator, Building Inspector, or other designated County staff, though one may be prepared.

-C. Distribution and Availability of Application and Staff Report
+Distribution and Availability of Application and Staff Report C.